Experimental violation of the Leggett-Garg inequality under decoherence: Introduction

-Quantum mechanics, as a great successful theory, not only gives precise explanation of many phenomena but also leads to the development of modern technologies \cite{Zeilinger00}.
-However, the query on the applicability of quantum mechanics to classical world still exists and the boundary between quantum and classical is fuzzy.
-The identification of the classical with the macroscopic has been tentatively accepted in the early development of quantum mechanics \cite{Zurek03}.
-This viewpoint is visually described in a famous paradox proposed by Schr\"{o}dinger in 1935 \cite{Schrodinger35}, where he described a ``quite absurd" example that a cat may be alive and dead at the same time.
-In order to clarify the validity of generalizing quantum mechanics to macroscopic systems, based on the macroscopic realism and noninvasive measurability assumptions, Leggett and Garg devised a kind of inequalities (L-G inequalities) \cite{Leggett85}, which play the similar role as that of Bell inequalities in verifying the nonlocality of quantum mechanics \cite{Bell64}.
-The violation of L-G inequalities excludes the classical realistic description at the macroscopic level.
+The theory of quantum mechanics has proven to be very successful.
+The theory not only provides precise explanations of many physical phenomena, but also has resulted in the development of many modern technologies \cite{Zeilinger00}.
+However, questions regarding the applicability of quantum mechanics to macroscopic systems still exist, and the boundary between quantum and classical mechanics remains unclear.
+The association between classical mechanics and macroscopic systems was tentatively accepted during the early development of quantum mechanics theory \cite{Zurek03}.
+This viewpoint is embodied in a famous paradox proposed by Schr\"{o}dinger in 1935 \cite{Schrodinger35}, in which he described a ``quite absurd" example that a cat state may be alive and dead at the same time.
+Nowadays, the difficulty of observing the Schr\"{o}dinger cat state is explained by decoherence, where the superposition of distinct states is destroyed by coupling with unwanted degrees of freedom \cite{Zurek032}.